Wow, where to start. Worked there three seasons, '84-'86. Some of the memories will (and already have, really) last a lifetime.

 Cindy and the Tower MapCart.
 Blistering hot days in the Texas sun, standing on black asphalt pavement and wearing a navy blue uniform.
 Getting a glass of ice water to pour down my back and into my shoes in a vain effort to keep cool.
 Still having fun despite the heat.

 Nicknames under our nametags.
 Oh, "Harley", where are you?
-Do you even remember
+Do you even

 we'd last talked.
 I'd love to hear from you, it's been a long time.

 Jim, Bryce and the rest of the Photo crew.
-Pranks and practical jokes in the
+Pranks and practical jokes in

-Kritter shack.
-"Quintessentially befuddled".
-The afternoon we all went to TGIFriday's and ran up a huge bar tab - and then all went back to work (hey, at least we were in a great mood!).
+to TGIFriday's and ran up a huge bar tab - and then all went back to work (hey,

 The Romulus/Remus Security Toga party in '85.
 My first two-day hangover, that